jhudsl/tidyversecourse/docs/04-dataviz.md

 To  demonstrate how changing positional scales can be adjusted, let's take a look at a scatterplot.
 Here, we're plotting the relationship between 1/4 mile speed and miles per gallon and we'll be transitioning between gear.

-The static plot would be as follows
+The static plot would be as follows:

 ```r
 ggplot(mtcars) +